haoyuanz13/Machine-Learning-in-Robotics/2D_SLAM/README.md

 Due to the size of training data, it might be slow to show the moving.
 You can add some interval in order to see the significant mapping process.

-Locate at line 228, do like this: change
+Locate at line 112, 'SLAM.py', follow below operation: change
 ~~~~
-for i in range(1, total):
+for i in range(1, timeline):
 ~~~~
 to
 ~~~~
-for i in range(1, total, <interval, e.g.25>)
+for i in range(1, timeline, <interval, e.g.25>)
 ~~~~

 Result